 Gudan felt he was losing control of the meeting but said nothing.

 “The average…oh the average – well, the peacetime average is currently around one hundred and fifty five thousand each day.”
 SP shuffled his papers. “to be precise, one hundred and…”

-“That’s good enough,” said the Abbess.
-“A queue of about a hundred and fifty thousand people looks a bit daunting if you have not been acclimatised to eternity.
-I believe it was felt that this might cause…”negative energy” I believe the phrase was.”
+“Good enough,” said the Abbess.
+“A queue of a hundred and fifty thousand people looks daunting if you’ve not been acclimatised to eternity.
+It was felt this might cause…”negative energy” I believe the phrase was.”